allent4n/MusicTag/README.md

-# auto-music-tag :notes: :guitar: :headphones:
+# Auto-Music-Tag-Generation :notes: :guitar: :headphones:

-#### A baseline model for automatically performing music tagging
+#### A project that can Automatically generating music tags

 #### To play with this demo, you can go to this :point_right: [colab link](https://colab.research.google.com/drive/10hhthqFWaMbe_oWFYN2nw12uTNYBAYgc?usp=sharing) :point_left:	or *clone this repo and follow the steps* to play with this project. :point_down:	:point_down: